-- Systems are in place and the facility is designed to keep handling to a minimum - Documented procedures are in place for handling, and handling is careful - The infrastructure is designed to avoid injuries, and so that the use of nets is rarely necessary.
-When used, nets are small-mesh (1mm maximum) - Eels are moved without being allowed to dry out.

-- The facility may not be optimally designed, but systems are in place to avoid handling as much as possible within the constraints of the facility - Handling, where necessary, is carefully planned and executed - The infrastructure has been optimised as far as possible to avoid injuries - Nets are small-mesh (1mm maximum) - Eels are moved without being allowed to dry out.
+CRITERION 4.5: HANDLING AND WELFARE Weighting: 1 Responsible indicators Systems are in place and the facility is designed to keep handling to a minimum Documented procedures are in place for handling, and handling is careful The infrastructure is designed to avoid injuries, and so that the use of nets is rarely necessary.
+When used, nets are small-mesh (1mm maximum) Eels are moved without being allowed to dry out.
+Aspiring indicators The facility may not be optimally designed, but systems are in place to avoid handling as much as possible within the constraints of the facility Handling, where necessary, is carefully planned and executed The infrastructure has been optimised as far as possible to avoid injuries Nets are small-mesh (1mm maximum) Eels are moved without being allowed to dry out.

-Criterion 4.6: Transport

-- There is a documented Transport Plan in place to minimise travel time this meets the Transport requirements for vertebrates - Packing is done in a way that minimises handling, time and stress - Eels are kept cool and wet with an adequate supply of oxygen - The operator is trained and holds the relevant transport authorisations for its country(s) of operation

-- There is no documented Transport Plan in place - Packing is done in a way that minimises handling, time and stress - Eels are kept cool and wet with an adequate supply of oxygen - The operator holds the relevant transport authorisations for its country(s) of operation
+CRITERION 4.6: TRANSPORT Weighting: 1 Responsible indicators There is a documented Transport Plan in place to minimise travel time - this meets the Transport requirements for vertebrates Packing is done in a way that minimises handling, time and stress Eels are kept cool and wet with an adequate supply of oxygen The operator is trained and holds the relevant transport authorisations for its country(s) of operation Aspiring indicators There is no documented Transport Plan in place Packing is done in a way that minimises handling, time and stress Eels are kept cool and wet with an adequate supply of oxygen The operator holds the relevant transport authorisations for its country(s) of operation